amtgard/amtgard-phpstorm-plugin/README.md

 # Amtgard Builder Hints

-Provides declaration/implementation completions for Amtgard Builder Traits.
+Provides declaration/implementation completions for [Amtgard Builder Traits](https://github.com/amtgard/builder-traits).

+This adds fun little autocompletes when you type the arrow operator (->) to variables identifiable as classes with the Amtgard Builder, Getter, Setter, or ToBuilder traits.